SmithWillSuffice/ohanga-pai/content/blog/80_the_legs_of_pegs.md

 This is a tad too simplistic, but I define a commodity as something that gets consumed or degraded for use in production.
 Gold is a commodity because when used in production it _very slowly_  disintegrates.
 The time scale is so slow that it looks like a mere intermediate.
-But you cannot run space technology radiation shielding without microscopic loss of gold atoms.
+But you cannot run space technology radiation shielding without microscopic loss of gold atoms, and without limiting use of gold for other technology.
+Such properties never apply to a unit of account.

 Mere semantics you say?
 I say not.
-By the end of this essay I hope you realize that is is class warfare against the working class to frame the State monetary systems as _ever_ having been commodities money.
+By the end of this essay I hope you realize that it is class warfare against the working class to frame the State monetary systems as _ever_ having been “commodity money”.
+There is no such thing!
+Money is always an I.O.U of the issuer.

 I wrote this comment: